garrandall/popular-music-data/tracks/love-king-the-dream.md

-You don't know me like that, you don't know me like that You don't know me like that, you don't know me like Girl, you should know me like that, you should know me like that You should know me like that, you should "Ooh, whoa"
+You don't know me like that, you don't know me like that You don't know me like that, you don't know me like Girl, you should know me like that, you should know me like that You should know me like that, you should "Oh, whoa"

 If your man ain't treating you right
-Shawty let me get a "Ooh, whoa..."
-(Ooh, whoa...)
+Shawty let me get a "Oh, whoa..."
+(Oh, whoa...)
 If your man ain't paying your right
-Shawty let me get a "Ooh, whoa..."
-(Ooh, whoa...)
+Shawty let me get a "Oh, whoa..."
+(Oh, whoa...)
 If your hair ain't done and your nails ain't fixed
 Put your hands in the air if you know you da shit
-Let me get a "Uh, uh, uh, uh, ooh, whoa"
+Let me get a "Uh, uh, uh, uh, oh, whoa"
-Let me get a "Uh, uh, uh, uh, ooh, whoa"
+Let me get a "Uh, uh, uh, uh, oh, whoa"

 L to the O, V to the E